 PERC quantifies investment risks in Cambodia through the measure of the following variables:

-Each of these variables is itself made up of a number of sub-variables relating to specific aspects of the category being assessed.
+Each variable comprises several sub-variables relating to specific aspects of the assessed category.
 The weighted sum of the grades for sub-variables equals the score of a broader variable, while the weighted sum of the grades of the broad variables defines overall investment risks in Cambodia.
 PERC has treated each variable as having equal importance or weight.

 Summary